 Researchers are solely responsible for determining the copyright status of the materials being used, establishing who the copyright owner is, locating the copyright owner, and obtaining permission for intended use.

 Dorothy Dow Butturff, White House social secretary, was born on March 1, 1904 in La Crosse, Wisconsin.
-She attended the La Crosse State Normal School graduating in 1922.
+She attended the La Crosse State Normal School, graduating in 1922.
 From 1923 to 1928, Mrs. Butturff taught in the Wauwatosa and Ashland, Wisconsin public school systems.
-The following year, shebattended business course as the La Crosse Vocational School.
+The following year she attended business courses at the La Crosse Vocational School.

 Mrs. Butturff began her government career in 1930 with her appointment as a secretary in the Department of the Interior.
-She was transferred to the White House Social Bureau, which attended to the mail adressed to the First Lady, following President Franklin D. Roosevelt's first inauguration in 1933 and remained until 1957.
+She was transferred to the White House Social Bureau, which attended to the mail addressed to the First Lady, following President Franklin D. Roosevelt's first inauguration in 1933.
+She remained there until 1957.
 From 1933 to 1945, she was assistant to Eleanor Roosevelt's personal secretary, Malvina Thompson Scheider, dividing her time between the White House and the Roosevelt home at Hyde Park, New York.
-Mrs. Butturff went to Hyde Park in the summer of 1938, spending part of the summers there from 1939 to 1941.
-She returned to assist with the fllod of condolence letters regarding the death of President Roosevelt in April, 1945.
+She assisted with the flood of condolence letters regarding the death of President Roosevelt in April, 1945.